EchterAlsFake/PySide6-to-Android/README.md

 I also compile my own wheels, which you can download in the [GitHub releases](https://github.com/EchterAlsFake/PySide6-to-Android/releases/tag/6.8.0_3.11), although there's no guarantee for them to work!

+> [!WARNING]
+> As of 5th of December 2024, Qt has not yet published their wheels for Pyside 6.8.1.
+I will update the links as soon as
+> possible.
+If you don't want to build them by yourself, you can download them from my releases, because I already compiled
+> them for 6.8.1 :)

 - [PySide6 - aarch64](https://download.qt.io/official_releases/QtForPython/pyside6/PySide6-6.8.0-6.8.0-cp311-cp311-android_aarch64.whl)
 - ~~[PySide6 - armv7]()~~
 - ~~[PySide6 - i686]()~~